 Office Chocolate Day

-There are a lot of beverages and snacks that a person could eat or drink to get through another day at the office.
-People can drink coffee or tea, can snack on nuts or chips, or simply enjoy their tuna fish sandwiches while they’re working at their desks.
+There are many beverages and snacks that a person could consume to get through another day at the office.
+People can drink coffee or tea, snack on nuts or chips, or simply enjoy their tuna fish sandwiches while working at their desks.

-However, there’s one food item that people can enjoy at the office that’s not only delicious but will give them enough energy to get through their day.
+However, there is one food item that people can enjoy at the office that is not only delicious but will also give them enough energy to get through their day.
 That one thing is, of course, chocolate.

-This candy not only provides a quick hit of calories but also provides a little bit of caffeine as well.
-That makes it the perfect office snack, as emphasized by the holiday Office Chocolate Day — a day that’s observed every October 20th.
+This candy not only provides a quick hit of calories but also contains a little bit of caffeine as well.
+That makes it the perfect office snack, as emphasized by the holiday Office Chocolate Day — a day observed every October 20th.

 However, there is something that we can do.
 We can go over the history of chocolate itself, so let’s do that right now.
-Chocolate began in Mesoamerican some 4,000 years ago.
-This is where the Olmec, one of the earliest civilizations in Latin America were able to turn cacao into chocolate.
+Chocolate began in Mesoamerica some 4,000 years ago.
+This is where the Olmec, one of the earliest civilizations in Latin America, were able to turn cacao into chocolate.

 The Mayans and the Aztecs also enjoyed chocolate.
 The Mayans praised their liquid chocolate drink as the drink of the gods.
-This drink was roasted and ground cacao seeds that were mixed with cornmeal, water, and chilies.
-And the Aztecs liked cacao so much, that they even used it as a form of currency.
+This drink was made from roasted and ground cacao seeds that were mixed with cornmeal, water, and chilies.
+And the Aztecs liked cacao so much that they even used it as a form of currency.

 When is it?